abcxyz/pkg/mysqltest/README.md

 ## Introduction

+[Deprecated for new use] This used to be its own package, but now is implemented as a wrapper around the more generic `pkg/containertest`.
+Please use that for any new projects.

-This is a Go library for starting an ephemeral Docker container.
-It is used to test integration between Go code and services such as PostgreSQL.
+This is a Go library for starting an ephemeral MySQL Docker container.
+It is used to test integration between Go code and MySQL.

 ## How to use it

-For some containers such as DBs, startup can take a while.
-You may want to reuse the same container and `USE` separate databases/namespaces or separate tables to isolate your tests from each other.
+Since it takes about 15 seconds to start the MySQL Docker container, we recommend sharing a single MySQL instance between all of your tests. `USE` separate databases/namespaces or separate tables to isolate your tests from each other.

 Call `MustStart()` from your `TestMain()` function, If you're not familiar with Go's `TestMain()` mechanism for global test initialization, see the docs: https://pkg.go.dev/testing#hdr-Main.

-MySQL will be used as an example service, though any Service implementation could be used.
-Currently two implementations of `containertest.Service` exist in this repo, stored in `mysql.go` and `postgres.go`.

 ```go
 package mypackage